Active in Vt.

 Format: Originally recorded on 1 sound tape.
 Reformatted in 2010 as 2 digital wav files.
 Duration is 1 hr., 5 min.

-Collection Summary: An interview of Gandy Brodie conducted 1965 Sept.
-6, by Dorothy Seckler, for the Archives of American Art.
-Brodie speaks of his childhood; trips to Paris and Florence; the European reaction to American Art in the 1950's; his paintings, including CITY ANGUISH and DEMOLITION; the influence of Billie Holliday; his early works; Meyer Schapiro's support; and his techniques and intentions.
+Collection Summary: An interview of Gandy Brodie conducted 1965 September 6, by Dorothy Seckler, for the Archives of American Art.
+Brodie speaks of his childhood; trips to Paris and Florence; the European reaction to American Art in the 1950's; his paintings, including "City Anguish" and "Demolition"; the influence of Billie Holliday; his early works; Meyer Schapiro's support; and his techniques and intentions.